basho-labs/riak-mesos-tools/README.md

 ...

 Commands:
-  config            Gets or sets the riak.conf configuration for... config-advanced   Gets or sets the advanced.config... create            Creates a new cluster. destroy           Destroys a cluster. endpoints         Iterates over all nodes in cluster and prints... info              Gets current metadata about a cluster list              Retrieves a list of cluster names restart           Performs a rolling restart on a cluster. wait-for-service  Iterates over all nodes in cluster and...
+  add-node          Adds one or more (using --nodes) nodes. config            Gets or sets the riak.conf configuration for... config-advanced   Gets or sets the advanced.config... create            Creates a new cluster. destroy           Destroys a cluster. endpoints         Iterates over all nodes in cluster and prints... info              Gets current metadata about a cluster. list              Retrieves a list of clusters restart           Performs a rolling restart on a cluster. set               Sets list of clusters wait-for-service  Iterates over all nodes in cluster and...
 ```